 We know that all of our users have different study preferences: you might need space to spread out your books, prefer to work in silence, or need access to a power socket.
 Meeting these preferences can be a challenge.
 We're aware that finding the right study space can be difficult when other library users have left their belongings unattended, especially as study spaces are currently limited due to social distancing.

-Our Fair Space for All scheme, allows you to indicate to other users that you have left your items for up to 30 minutes in the knowledge that they won't be moved.
+Our Fair Space for All scheme, allows users to you have leave your items for up to 30 minutes in the knowledge that they won't be moved.

 The Fair Space for All Scheme enables users to leave their belongings in the Library for a short period: up to 30 minutes.

-Where items have been left unattended for longer than 30 minutes, or no Fair Space for All pass is present, other users are encouraged to move these items aside to be able to use the study space themselves.
+Where items have been left unattended for longer than 30 minutes other users are encouraged to move these items aside to be able to use the study space themselves.

 The scheme is operational all year round and won't be restricted to busy periods.